When and How to Convert to Another EHR System

-If the answer is YES to all of the above questions, then you may want to reexamine the issues and determine if the problems are product related or due to lack of responsiveness from the vendor.
+If the answer is YES to all of the above questions, then you may want to reexamine the issues and determine if the problems are product-related or due to a lack of responsiveness from the vendor.

 If the answer is NO, we have good news for you: most failures related to process can be corrected.
 It’s not always easy, especially if the staff and physicians have lost confidence, but not having the right process is never a good justification for de-installing an EHR.
-If several other practices have been successful using the same system, then the practice should look internally for the answers.
-It may be helpful to engage a thirdparty who can provide an objective assessment of the practice.
+If several other practices have successfully used the same system, then the practice should look internally for the answers.
+It may be helpful to engage a third party, such as Coker, who can provide an objective assessment of the practice.
 Some failures only relate to not knowing what you don’t know.
 Implementing an EHR requires a lot of attention, time, and effort.
 Some practices find it difficult to commit the resources because they are too busy.
-Again, external resources are available to augment these projects if time or expertise to do it yourself is insufficient.
+Again, external resources are available to augment these projects if the time or expertise to do it yourself is insufficient.

 EHR failures are never pleasant, and they are almost always very costly.
 It’s best to exhaust all efforts and remediation options before de-installing an EHR.
 Also, you should read your contract carefully because there could be some financial obligations for terminating your vendor’s contract early.
-In cases where you feel the product is defective, or the vendor failed to deliver as promised, there could be a breach in services/contract, which would give the practice some legal grounds for resolving the issue.
+In cases where you feel the product is defective or the vendor failed to deliver as promised, there could be a breach of services or contract, which would give the practice some legal grounds for resolving the issue.
 In any case, it’s best to keep proper documentation of all communications demonstrating your efforts to remediate the problem.
 It is wise to talk with customers of the vendor to see if others are experiencing the same problems.
-Finally,you may have a third party conduct an assessment/audit of your situation to determine the cause of the problems.
-As stated, most vendors will do whatever is necessary to avoid having an unsuccessful client, as dissatisfaction will severely hurt their marketing and can be embarrassing if the problem becomes widespread.
-Never delay or put off confronting issues, as it will become more difficult and challenging if you wait.
-Most vendor warranties are for 90 days, so this is another reason to be prompt and to keep good documentation.
-If, ultimately, you have to replace your EHR, please consider these terms before signing your next vendor contract.